cncf/dot-org-hugo-theme/README.md

 ## Search index

 [Pagefind](https://pagefind.app/) can be used to search the contents of your site.
 The search and results UI can be inserted on a page using the [shortcode below](#search-form).
-In order to see the UI, the pagefind index must be built from the files in your `public` directory.
+In order to see the UI, the pagefind index must be built from the files in your `public` directory and then served through pagefind:

-To build the pagefind index follow these commands:

 ```
 npm run build
 npx -y pagefind --site public --serve
 ```

-You should then be able to browse your site at `http://localhost:1414` and see the search form and results where they are inserted.
+You should then be able to browse your site at http://localhost:1414 and see the search form and results where they are inserted.

 ## Custom shortcodes